For a full list of deadlines please refer to the information on the application deadlines page.

 The University of South Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4500, or at http://www.sacscoc.org/) to award degrees at the baccalaureate, master’s, specialist and doctoral levels, including the Doctor of Medicine.

-The MSPH in Industrial Hygiene, and Occupational Exposure Science are accredited by the Applied Science Accreditation Commission of ABET, http://www.abet.org/
+The MSPH in Industrial Hygiene and Occupational Exposure Science is accredited by the Applied Science Accreditation Commission of ABET, http://www.abet.org/ through September 30, 2020

 Graduate Certificate Programs allow a student to take a concentration in a specific topical area without being admitted to a degree program.
 Certificates range from 12 to 18 credits to complete, depending on the one selected.
 By comparison, the MPH requires a minimum of 42 credits.

 Open to students who have completed a Bachelor degree, Graduate Certificate Programs are designed to meet your continuing professional education needs.
 Credits taken can apply, if appropriate, to a Masters or PhD degree in Public Health or related disciplines should the student later be admitted to seek a degree.
 Graduate Certificate program acceptance requires admittance by the Graduate School.